TonyJem/FavoriteBookApp/README.md

 <br>
 <br>

-3. After information about Book is added and _Save_ button pressed, App is coming back to first screen.
-Here will be provided a list with all saved Books:
+3. After information about Book is added and _Save_ button was pressed, App will come back to the first screen.
+Here again will be provided a list with all saved Books including recently saved Book:

 <img src="/FavoriteBook-screens/screen03.png" width="20%">

 This list enables User to see all added Books, also select and edit each Book by tapping on it's row.
-As weel is still possible to add next new book by pressing _Add_ button in top right screen corner.
+As well, is still possible to add next new Book by pressing _Add_ button in top-right screen corner.
 <br>
 <br>

-4. Delete existing Book function coud be enabled by sweaping selected Book's row to the right same way as it common for other iOS Apps:
+4. Delete existing Book function coud be enabled by sweaping selected Book's row from the right to the left, same common way as for other wellknown iOS Apps:

 <img src="/FavoriteBook-screens/screen05.png" width="20%">
 <br>